sfc-gh-boconnor/scotland_hol/README.md

 So in just a few lines of code you can display data held in snowflake via a data share into an application.

-Now we will add a more sophisticated app.
+Now we will add a more sophisticated application.

 * Highlight the code created and delete it
 * Copy the following code into the canvas

-* In packages, add the package pydeck
+* In packages, add the package **pydeck**
 * Run the app

 ```python